d3/d3-scale/README.md

 <a name="linear_interpolate" href="#linear_interpolate">#</a> <i>linear</i>.<b>interpolate</b>([<i>factory</i>])

 If *factory* is specified, sets the scale’s output interpolator using the specified *factory*.
-The interpolator factory defaults to [interpolate](https://github.com/d3/d3-interpolate#interpolate), and is used to map a normalized domain parameter *t* in [0,1] to the corresponding value in the output range.
+The interpolator factory is used to map a normalized domain parameter *t* in [0,1] to the corresponding value in the output range.
 The interpolator factory will be used to construct interpolators for each adjacent pair of values from the output range.
 If *factory* is not specified, returns the scale’s interpolator factory.

 Note: the [default interpolator](https://github.com/d3/d3-interpolate#interpolate) **may reuse return values**.
 For example, if the domain values are arbitrary objects, then the default interpolator reuses the returned object and thus the scale always returns the same object, modifying it in-place.
 If the scale is used to set an attribute or style, you typically don’t have to worry about this recyling of the scale’s return value; however, if you need to store the scale’s return value, specify your own interpolator or make a copy as appropriate.